nodejs/nodejs.dev/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Usage for question or discussion.
+about: Ask a question or start a discussion.
 ---

 ## Summary